jeankim05/jeanapcsptri3/createtask.md

 {% include navigation.html %}

 Create Task Details:
-Sports Quiz
+Food Quiz

-The sports Quiz page is the practice create task.
-It's main goal is to quiz users on different sports as related to countries so that users can remember which countries offer which sports and information.
+The Food Quiz page is the practice create task.
+It's main goal is to quiz users on different foods  as related to countries so that users can remember which countries offer which cullinary dishes and information.

-This page will be integrated into our website as a PBL feature for now.
-The users will see a page where they can answer multiple-choice questions and receive their score upon submitting the quiz.

 Program Purpose: Create a page that quizzes users based on different foods and countries